halbgut/meteor-altboiler/README.md

 An array of strings of CSS or a string of CSS.
 The CSS added via this option will be rendered into the loading template.
 The best way to use this is with [`Assets`](http://docs.meteor.com/#/full/assets).

 #### js - *Array || String || Function*
 Same as the css option.
 The configured JS will be executed right after `assets/loader.js`.
-The array may also contain functions. `toString` will be called on these.
+The array may also contain functions. `toString` will be called on these and they will be wrapped in a closure (`(yourfunction)()`).
 It is then executed after the HTML and CSS is loaded.
 There is a little problem with this tough.
 The HTML is not guaranteed to be rendered when this is loaded tough.
 So you might want to wrap you script inside a `setTimeout(someFunc, 0)`.
+By default `altboiler.configuration.js` is an array containing a script that makes the load screen nicely fade in and out.
+So if you want to keep this functionality you may want to use `altboiler.configuration.js.push`.

+*Note: I'm actually a bit unsure as to wether or not it's a good idea to make the fade-in/-out script the default for `altboiler.configuration.js`.
+I think it might be a better idea to add another option called `beforeScript` or something.
+The downside of this would of course be a more complicated API.
+I'd love to get some feedback on this.*

 #### action - *String || Function*
 This is what will be served to all routes before meteor.
 The best way to use this, is to create a `.html` file as an asset and then call `Assets.getText`.
 You might also want to use [`meteorhacks:SSR`](https://github.com/meteorhacks/meteor-ssr).